youngjaek/letterboxd-scraper/README.md

 # letterboxd-ratings-scraper

 Personalized Letterboxd cohort scraper that builds per-friend-group rankings by:
-- Crawling follow graphs to define “cohorts” (you + people you follow, Filipe + their follows, etc.).
+- Crawling follow graphs to define “cohorts” (you + people you follow, a friend + their follows, etc.).
 - Scraping each member’s rated films, storing normalized ratings, and refreshing stats.
 - Computing ranking strategies (currently Bayesian weighted average) and exporting CSV lists.
 - Applying incremental updates via each member’s Letterboxd RSS feed so data stays fresh.